 But hey, you’re busy, youre allowed some time off, right?

 Yet we all know that eating poorly, skimping on sleep, and avoiding exercise can make us feel worse for wear, and let stress and anxiety reign supreme.
 Sure, staying in with a pizza might help you finish that report a few days earlier, but the sluggish consequences don’t quite match the first blissful bites.

-To combat stress and anxiety, we should instead be making the healthier choices.
-By keeping organised, feeling the benefits of better food, and making sure you are getting in some self-care as well, you can keep calm and carry on.
+To combat stress and anxiety, we should instead be making healthier choices.
+By keeping organized, feeling the benefits of better food, and making sure you are getting in some self-care as well, you can keep calm and carry on.

 Here’s how you can stay healthy when you are stressed.

 We’ve seen the pics on Instagram, and we know that it will get us a few more likes than usual, but meal planning just seems a bit too much effort for a Sunday night.
 Yet meal planning is considered one of the best ways to make sure you’re getting your five a day (and everything else in between).

 Dieticians are the biggest supporters of this recent craze, and it’s no surprise: Kristin Kirkpatrick, author of Skinny Liver, claims that leaving your meals to the day means you are more likely to skip exercise and pick the less than healthy options.
 The fact is, when we are feeling our stress and anxiety spiking, we pick the easier option.
 This translates to high calorie and fat content.

 But, if we can just grab our lunch and head for the door, we will be making the less stressful and healthier choice.

 Work-out your anxiety